Skip to content

 Transactions in Grafeo

 Grafeo provides ACID transactions with Snapshot Isolation semantics.
-This guide explains how transactions work, their guarantees, and important limitations to be aware of.
+This guide explains how transactions work, their guarantees and important limitations to be aware of.

 Quick Start